BarryCarlyon/twitch_misc/authentication/user_access_without_server/README.md

 - User/You copy and paste the code back into the interactive script
 - Away we go

-When you (re)start the script again, it will validate the token, refresh if it can and if needed prompt for a fresh set of keys/tokens.
+When you (re)start the `example_task.js` script again, it will validate the token, refresh if it can and if needed prompt for a fresh set of keys/tokens. `seeder.js` is a more simple request code for token exchanger and likely the thing you need.

 ## Reference Documentation